pondrejk/dizzer/chap3-vis_challenges-density.md

 from mapbox windmap blog:
 @agafonkin2017how

-OpenGL provides a 2D API for drawing triangles efficiently.
+OpenGL provides a 2D API for drawing triangles efficiently. (mostly triangles but you can do other stuff right?)

 So basically all you do with GL is draw triangles.
 The difficulty, besides the scary API, comes from the various math and algorithms required to do this.
 It can also draw dots and basic lines (without smoothing or round joins/caps), but those are rarely used.
 Illustration from Brief Introduction to Shaders Using GLSL